Hello and thank you for stopping by!

 "Beneath that net of shadow identities, we are something else—much, much more vibrant, beautiful, glorious things we are… and every cell in your body, every molecule is crying out for that."

 — Tyson Yunkaporta

 Somatic therapy is powerful because it addresses the embodied roots of psychological distress, allowing deeper levels of healing than talk therapy alone.
-The therapeutic approaches that inform my work include Somatic Experiencing, Hakomi, Sensorimotor Psychotherapy, and somatic parts work, as well as attachment and nervous system theories.
+My approach is grounded in attachment and nervous system theories and draws from Somatic Experiencing, Hakomi, and somatic parts work.

 As we learn to access a sense of internal safety and self-trust, our nervous systems gain the capacity to feel the instinctual human longing for deep connection to ourselves, each other, and our world.
 In this way, individual somatic healing also holds seeds of cultural transformation.

 I live and work on the unceded ancestral lands of the Coast Salish people, specifically the Duwamish Tribe and the Snoqualmie Tribe.
 I recognize that acknowledgement is a first step towards honoring the first people of this land and the land they continue to care for today, and that accountable relationship and action make this step meaningful.

 It's important to note that while embodied knowing is instinctual in all of us, somatics as a field of study often lifts from Indigenous embodied healing practices with little acknowledgement or reciprocity.
 Black, Indigenous, and communities of color continue these healing practices today, despite legacies of colonization.
 Check out the Embodiment Institute's Black Embodiment Initiative, and consider supporting their amazing work.